 Identifying the roles and importance of teachers: the transformation of teaching and learning will only occur through people and not technology itself.

-Meeting people’s needs related to use of technology: the roles of students and teachers have changed when using technology in the classroom.
+Meeting people’s needs related to the use of technology: the roles of students and teachers have changed when using technology in the classroom.
 You need to account for new organisational structures and relationships.

 A recommended approach for identifying and addressing students’ and teacher needs with the use of technology in the classroom is that developed by Norwood (2006, as cited by Finger, 2009, p63).
 In the table that follows, you will notice that he has matched the ICT strategies against the levels of need.

 Strategic Planning Principles for ICT Capability Development

 According to Finger (2009, pp. 64-65) there are five elements which underpin your roadmaps and intentions which are: